Emma (2020 film): Production

+Casting

 In October 2018, Anya Taylor-Joy was cast in the lead role, and Autumn de Wilde was signed for her directorial debut.
 In December 2018, Johnny Flynn joined the cast.

 In March 2019, Bill Nighy, Mia Goth, Josh O'Connor, Callum Turner, Miranda Hart, Rupert Graves, Gemma Whelan, Amber Anderson and Tanya Reynolds joined the cast, and Alexandra Byrne signed as costume designer.

+Filming

 Principal photography began on 18 March 2019, was scheduled to conclude on 24 May, but eventually wrapped on 6 June 2019.

 Firle Place in Sussex was used for the exterior of Emma's home.
 Other locations included Lower Slaughter (exteriors) in the Cotswolds standing in for the village of Highbury, Kingston Bagpuize House in Oxfordshire, Wilton House near Salisbury in Wiltshire, and Chavenage House at Beverston, Gloucestershire.

+Title

-Director de Wilde decided the film's title should include a period (full stop) to signify its being a period piece.
+Director de Wilde decided the film's title should include a full stop (period) to signify its being a period piece.

 Music

-In the film, Jane Fairfax (played by Amber Anderson) outshines Emma by performing the third movement from Mozart's Piano Sonata No. 12 on the fortepiano.
+In the film, Jane Fairfax (played by Amber Anderson) outshines Emma by performing the third movement from Mozart's Piano Sonata No 12 on the fortepiano.
 A trained pianist, Anderson had to relearn the piece to adapt her technique to the period instrument's shorter keys.

-The credit sequence features "Queen Bee", an original song by Johnny Flynn.
+The credit sequence features Queen Bee, an original song by Johnny Flynn.
 Isobel Waller-Bridge asked Flynn to write a song for the film.
-He wrote "Queen Bee" to convey Knightley's perspective on Emma, and performed it in a style appropriate for the film's period.
+He wrote Queen Bee to convey Knightley's perspective on Emma, and performed it in a style appropriate for the film's period.

-The soundtrack features many a cappella recordings of folk songs by artists like Maddy Prior and the Watersons.
-De Wilde had an immediate conception of the film's music being rooted in folk music.
-She also wanted the orchestral score to emulate Sergei Prokofiev's Peter and the Wolf, where each character had a theme that personified them.
+The soundtrack features many a cappella recordings of folk songs by such artists as Maddy Prior and the Watersons.
+De Wilde had an immediate conception of the film's music as rooted in folk music.
+She also wanted the orchestral score to emulate Sergei Prokofiev's Peter and the Wolf, where the characters had a theme personifying each one.

 Anya Taylor-Joy, Anderson and Flynn all sing onscreen in the film.
-Taylor-Joy took pains to explain that her performance of "The Last Rose of Summer" used an affected style that she imagined Emma Woodhouse would use to charm her audience.
+Taylor-Joy took pains to explain that her performance of The Last Rose of Summer used an affected style that she imagined Emma Woodhouse would use to charm her audience.

-Anderson and Flynn sing a duet of 'Drink to me Only With Thine Eyes' written by Ben Jonson in the film during a ball scene.
+Anderson and Flynn sing a duet of Drink to me Only With Thine Eyes written by Ben Jonson in the film during a ball scene.

-The adagio from the final movement of Haydn's Symphony No. 45 in F sharp minor, "Farewell", is also heard in the film.
+The adagio from the final movement of Haydn's Symphony No. 45 in F sharp minor, Farewell, is also heard in the film.

 Release

+Theatrical

 Emma was released in the United Kingdom on 14 February 2020, coinciding with Valentine's Day, and in the United States on 21 February.

+Home media

 It was released digitally in March 2020 in the United States, Canada and the UK through Premium VOD on streaming platforms, due to movie theatre closures during the COVID-19 pandemic.
 It was released on DVD and Blu-ray on 19 May.